tsedio/tsed/docs/docs/middlewares.md

 <<< @/docs/docs/snippets/middlewares/override-middleware.ts

-Since v5.63.0, Ts.ED provide a PlatformResponseMiddleware (it replaces @@SendResponseMiddleware@@ and @@ResponseViewMiddleware@@), to render a view and send the appropriate response to your consumer according to the executed endpoint.

-You are able to override this middleware to change the initial behavior of this middleware.

-<<< @/docs/docs/snippets/middlewares/override-platform-response-middleware.ts

 Here we use the new [Platform API](/docs/platform-api.md) to write our middleware.
 By using @@Context@@ decorator and @@PlatformContext@@ class we can get some information:

 - The data returned by the last executed endpoint,